What is an orthodontic treatment?

 What is the cost of an orthodontic treatment?

 The total cost of an orthodontic treatment depends on the braces that are used and the duration of the treatment.
-On average, an orthodontic treatment takes 1.5 years, and the cost for the treatment of both jaws using metal braces is approximately 3100–4200 euros.
+On average, an orthodontic treatment takes 1.5 years.

 Does the health insurance fund provide compensation for an orthodontic treatment?

 The Estonian Health Insurance Fond compensates the costs of orthodontic consultations for patients up to 19 years of age, and the cost of the entire orthodontic treatment for complicated cases.

 Kliinik 32 keeps records of the waiting list for orthodontic treatment in the Denta software program, which is used by several dental clinics.
 A patient can be added to the waiting list by an administrator or a doctor.
 The following information is entered in the database when the patient is signing up for the waiting list: first and last name, personal identification code, entry date, required service and issue.
 The longest allowable time on the waiting list for individuals that are under 19 years of age with medical insurance is 9 months.

 Braces are meant to be used for improving the positions of the teeth and occlusions.
 Metal braces are the most popular type, as they are strong and durable as well as less costly.
 Ceramic braces offer a more subtle alternative.

 The arch in the braces forces the teeth into the desired position.
 The fixation mechanism of the braces is categorised as normal and self-regulating.

 The choice of braces depends on the patient’s problem.
 More detailed recommendations will be presented by the orthodontist at the time of compiling a treatment plan.